 For many of us, technology plays an integral role in our day-to-day lives.
 We connect with friends and family on social media, access news and current events from online media sources, and use smart phones' GPS capabilities to figure out how to travel to new places.
 While rapid advancements in technology provide us with powerful tools to connect, learn, and exchange ideas, they also arm abusers with new ways to inflict harm.

 This newly updated special collection explores ways to promote safe internet use, build healthy online communities, and promote social justice online, while addressing some of the ways that abusers misuse technology to commit gender-based violence.
 The collection features resources that highlight the importance of privacy and promote safe online interactions, paying particular attention to working with children and youth to foster safe online spaces.
 It also includes resources for survivors who have experienced or are currently experiencing digital abuse, and provides helpful information for service providers.

-The digital world is ever evolving, at a rate that sometimes feels impossible to grasp.
+Technology is ever evolving, at a rate that sometimes feels impossible to grasp.
 There will always be a “next big thing” which will undoubtedly raise questions about the safety of survivors of abuse.
-It is our role to ask those questions, to support informed, victim-centered choices around the use of technology, and to continue to advocate for the rights and needs of those experiencing abuse.
+It is our role to ask those questions, to support informed, survivor-centered choices around the use of technology, and to continue to advocate for the rights and needs of those experiencing abuse.

 This collection was developed by the National Resource Center on Domestic Violence.
-Special thanks to the SafetyNet Project of the National Network on Domestic Violence for their leadership and resource development in this area.
+Special thanks to the SafetyNet Project of the National Network to End Domestic Violence for their leadership and resource development in this area.